 - The attacker bore sole responsibility for the attack, which was “unprecedented, unforeseeable and unprovoked.”

-The gist here is that the hotel believes there is a degree of risk at every hotel because they are places with high human traffic, and that it provided guests with adequate physical security (automatic door locks), but the plaintiffs did not utilize this security.
+The gist here is that the hotel believes there is a degree of risk at every hotel because they are places with high public traffic, and that it provided guests with adequate physical security (automatic door locks), but the plaintiffs did not utilize this security.
 The hotel also indicates it could not have prevented the attack because it was unpredictable.

 It should be noted that the hotel expressed condolences and sympathies for the assault victims, asserting: “The al-Najjar family suffered an unimaginable and unprecedented ordeal at the hands of a stranger who was swiftly apprehended, tried and convicted with our full support,” and “The al-Najjar sisters have since remained in our thoughts and we continue to wish them progress in their recovery.”